roytang/blog/content/notes/2021/03/wandavision/index.md

 - good usage of the sitcom tropes
 - fantastic performance by Elisabeth Olsen
 - lots of fan service for comic book fans to dig into.
 Maybe too much even; don't overthink or overhype it to yourself
+- most of the episodes have something like 5-6 minutes of credits.
+Episodes 7 and 8 have a mid-credits scene.
+Episode 9 has both mid and post credits.

 Looking forward to Falcon and Winter Soldier next!